 Electronic Arts (EA) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the video game maker had lost 7.12% over the past month.
-This has was narrower than the Consumer Discretionary sector's loss of 8.26% and lagged the S&P 500's loss of 2.45% in that time.
+Coming into today, shares of the video game maker had lost 1.64% in the past month.
+In that same time, the Consumer Discretionary sector gained 0.12%, while the S&P 500 gained 5.65%.

 Electronic Arts will be looking to display strength as it nears its next earnings release.
 In that report, analysts expect Electronic Arts to post earnings of $1.45 per share.
 This would mark year-over-year growth of 40.78%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.77 billion, up 18.9% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.77 billion, up 18.9% from the prior-year quarter.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.03 per share and revenue of $7.46 billion.
 These totals would mark changes of +22.05% and +20.53%, respectively, from last year.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Electronic Arts is holding a Zacks Rank of #3 (Hold) right now.
+Electronic Arts currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, Electronic Arts is currently trading at a Forward P/E ratio of 17.61.
-This represents a no noticeable deviation compared to its industry's average Forward P/E of 17.61.
+In terms of valuation, Electronic Arts is currently trading at a Forward P/E ratio of 17.73.
+Its industry sports an average Forward P/E of 16.87, so we one might conclude that Electronic Arts is trading at a premium comparatively.

 The Toys - Games - Hobbies industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 64, putting it in the top 26% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 54, which puts it in the top 22% of all 250+ industries.

 Click to get this free report